 One thing in SEO – we should never use the word promise.
 Unlike other more measurable and predictable channels, SEO is quite different in this regard.

-Are there any means of determining what aspects of the strategy are more successful than others?
+Are there any means of determining what aspects of the SEO strategy are more successful than others?

-When entering into a strategy, measure historic success by you, a peer, or competitor when possible.
+As a digital marketer, you can measure the historic success of your work in several ways.
+One of those ways is by examining key SEO metrics.
 The SEO industry is fantastic – many are willing to work with each other to answer questions such as this (while balancing NDAs and company secrets of course).
-While you’re active, or wrapping up a strategic campaign, many things can be measured.
+While you’re active or wrapping up a strategic campaign, many things can be measured.
 Did page traffic from organic search grow?
 Was there a general improvement in visibility via rankings?
 Did conversions improve?

 Often times you can make a direct correlation between your efforts and natural search success.
-Though sometimes, it’s tweaks elsewhere on the site that has a positive ripple effect that improves your specific goals.
-As well, Google can make an undisclosed algorithm change that simply gives you a lucky boost.
-Sometimes you never truly can make an absolute measurement.
-Like many things in marketing, sometimes SEO is more of an art form than a science.
+Though sometimes, it’s a tweak elsewhere on the site that has a positive ripple effect improving specific goals.
+As well, Google can make an undisclosed algorithm change that simply gives you a lucky boost or demotes your natural search competitors.
+Sometimes you can’t find an absolute measurement.
+Like many things in marketing, sometimes SEO is more of an art than a science.

-Which of the tactics are more important to focus on when building a website?
+Which of the SEO tactics are more important to focus on when building a website?

-Typically building a site begins with a heavy focus on technical SEO (ie., URL structures, code base, tags), leading into contextual SEO (keywords, content creation).
+SEO is something you want to consider in every step of the development process.
+Typically building a website begins with a heavy focus on technical SEO (ie., URL structures, code base, tags), leading into contextual SEO (keywords, content creation).
 Once you have a crawlable site with good content, you begin the third and fourth part – link building / PR, and conversion rate optimization.

 How can you be sure you have considered all the possible keywords someone may reasonably search?

-While there are great tools to help discover related keywords, and provide estimated search counts and other metrics, you cannot be sure you have considered all the keywords.
-There simply isn’t a tool that provides every keyword option – but these tools do tend to provide the most commonly used keywords.
+While there are great tools to help discover related keywords and provide estimated search counts and other metrics, you cannot be sure you have considered every single keyword.
+There simply isn’t a tool that provides every keyword ranking option – but these tools do tend to provide the most commonly used keywords.

 Are SEO consulting companies creating content for clients to best optimize search results?

-Sometimes.
 It depends on the company.
-Some SEO companies perform all of the SEO from A-Z, like Seer and Greenlane, while other just focus on link building, or providing advice, or only content creation.
-Sometimes we have clients that have the resources in house to write, but just want the guidance on what to write about and how to optimize that content for search engines.
-Just like every client, many SEO companies can be quite different.
+Some SEO companies perform all of the SEO from A-Z like Greenlane, while others just focus on link building, or providing advice, or only content creation.
+Sometimes we have clients that have the resources in-house to write, but just want the guidance on what to write about and how to optimize that content for search engines.

 Does viewer activity (for example, time spent on a website) affect search results?